ga-dc/outcomes/roadmap/Student Spotlight/readme.md

 * Be inclusive during the event.
 It's important to make sure no one is left waiting to talk to you.
 Invite them to join the conversations you are already having.
 It would not be uncommon for people from multiple organizations gathering around your station to hear what you have to say.

 * Dress nicely but be comfy.
 You don't need to go suit & tie, but try to stay away from crazy t-shirts.
-Remember you will be standing for at least 4 hours.
+Remember you will be standing for at least 3 hours.

-* GA will be providing you with a two-pocket folder for paperwork, bottles of water, and snacks.
+* GA will be providing you with bottles of water and mints.

 * Be prepared to speak up and make eye contact...this is  YOUR show!